 endorsing

-a) Resolution 30 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC), on the role of the ITU Telecommunication Development Sector (ITU-D) in implementing the WSIS outcomes;
+a) Resolution 30 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference (WTDC), on the role of the ITU Telecommunication Development Sector (ITU-D) in implementing the WSIS outcomes;

 b) Resolution 139 (Rev. Busan, 2014) of this conference;

-c) the relevant results of the 2011-2014 sessions of the ITU Council, including Resolution 1332 (Rev. 2011) and 1334 (Rev. 2013);
+c) the relevant results of the 2015-2018 sessions of the ITU Council, including Resolution 1332 (Rev. 2016);

-d) programmes, activities and regional activities established by WTDC-14 with the objective of bridging the digital divide;
+d) programmes, activities and regional activities established by WTDC-17 with the objective of bridging the digital divide;